 Charles didn’t understand because he didn’t know who you were, how unrelenting and convincing you could be, or how that you’d come back over and over to torture him.
 Over time, you wore him down until he was desperate for solutions.
 He thought he found it when he first started using — marijuana and alcohol at first, graduating to stronger drugs and finally heroin.

 I know now.
 I didn’t know then.
-But then shock and surprise are your specialty.
+But then shock and surprise are your specialty and stigma enables you to slide in and take over.

 You are often invisible, covered by the mask of a clown.
 Charles wore that disguise and few saw the pain behind it including me.
 And in an ugly twist of fate, you finally got your way.
 And I hate you for it.